 Laura Chow

-• Addressing the linkages between the planning and design of our environments to our physical, mental, and social well-being, and their contribution to climate change and greenhouse gas emissions (e.g. community planning, transportation mode shift)
+- Exploring how the planning and design of our environments shape physical, mental, and social well-being, and their contribution to climate change and greenhouse gas emissions (e.g., community planning, transportation mode shift)

-• Minimizing exposures due to environmental health hazards (e.g. air pollution, noise)
+- Reducing exposures to environmental health hazards (e.g., air pollution, noise)

-• Preparing for hazards related to climate change (e.g. heat, wildfire smoke, drinking water quality, drought)
+- Preparing for climate-related hazards (e.g., extreme heat, wildfire smoke, drinking water quality, drought)

-Formally trained as an Environmental Health Officer, Laura has blended her public health experience with her Master’s of Community and Regional Planning from the University of British Columbia to bring a unique perspective to the world of planning.
-She uses a systems-level approach, challenging how we think about solving the inequitable impacts of climate change, transportation, and community planning.
+Formally trained as an Environmental Health Officer, Laura combines her public health experience with a Master’s in Community and Regional Planning from the University of British Columbia to bring a unique, systems-level perspective to planning.
+Her work challenges conventional approaches by addressing the inequitable impacts of climate change, transportation, and community design.

 In her free time, Laura enjoys reading and spending time in nature and with her family.